 - K-2nd: Compost Systems – concentrates on hands-on sorting and classifying objects that teaches students about where trash goes and culminates with building a worm bin for your class to keep.

-- 3rd-5th: Recycling Home Habits - emphasizes math skills with hands-on manipulations that teach students about the composition of trash and recycling beyond the basics.
+- 3rd-5th: Recycling Home Habits - emphasis on math with hands-on manipulations that teaches students about the composition of trash and recycling beyond the basics.

-- 6th-8th: Sorting Our Trash - explores the structure and impact of a landfill and how recyclables are processed, followed by a student-led project addressing waste concerns at the school.
+- 6th-8th and 9th-12th: Auditing Our Impact - explores the type of waste produced at the school by doing an audit of its waste stream, followed by a student-led project addressing waste concerns at the school.

 Zero Waste Champion Award